JudeMurphy/SparkData/README.md

 # README #

-This is Spark Apps, LLC's NSUserDefaults Memory Management Helper Class.
+This is Spark Apps, LLC's Lightweight NSUserDefaults Memory Management Helper Class.
 This class enables the developer to utilize more robust, easy-to-type and easy-to-understand methods pertaining to NSUserDefaults, while implementing a faster and more efficient algorithm for the transactions between setting and retrieving data from memory.
 SparkData also allows easy management and visibility of key/value pairs, allowing the developer to more efficiently debug their code.

 ### How do I get set up? ###